KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 }
 ```

-Here is the `ILogger` implementation that wraps the Winston library:
+Here is the implementation of `ILogger`that wraps the Winston library.
+It takes the correlation ID as a constructor parameter, and injects the ID into every log message.

 ```ts
 class WinstonLogger implements ILogger {